YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 The client needs to know how many bandwidth of a link is allocated for fgOTN.
 When performs hitless resizing, the client sends the fgODUflex identifier and the target bandwidth to the source node controller.
 After receiving the network management configuration information, the source node triggers the bandwidth adjustment.
 During the hitless bandwidth adjustment process, it is necessary to reserve or mark the corresponding bandwidth resources first, and then trigger the the bandwidth adjustment actions.

 Another point to note is that when performing bidirectional hitless resizing for fgODUflex service, the adjustment should be initiated by the client side to a single network management system.
 Specifically, the adjustment is first performed in the Node 1 to Node 6 direction, and then the reverse direction (Node 6 to Node 1) is automatically triggered for adjustment.
+For bidirectional hitless resizing, the adjustment shall be regarded as successful only when both directions are completed.
+If only one direction succeeds while the other fails, the controller may issue a command to perform forced bandwidth adjustment to ensure consistent status in both directions (which may be hit-impairing).

+When 1+1 protection is configured for fgODUflex, if hitless bandwidth adjustment is performed on fgODUflex, both the working path and the protection path shall initiate the adjustment protocol and signaling transmission.
+Each node shall check the signaling delivered by both the working path and the protection path simultaneously during state processing.

 Both single domain and multi-domain hitless resizing should be supported.
 For single domain and multi-domain hitless resizing scenario, the source controller alone report the bandwidth adjustment status to the MDSC coordinator upon completion.